Category Archives: History

 The Satisfying Sound Of Leather Hitting Trouser

 As you’d expect from an embittered wannabe academic like me, I enjoy immensely reading reviews in which genuine scholars demolish the latest fashionable nonsense published by trend-chasing academic presses.
 Here Ben Goldacre casually and rightly puts the boot into an absurd attack on evidence-based medicine—it’s “fascist” apparently.
-Here Shalom Lappin does a grand and rigorous job on […]
+Here Shalom Lappin does a grand and rigorous […]

 Test Drive The New Volkswagen Pantheon

 One of PooterGeek’s current side projects is The New Uxbridge Encyclopedia Of The Classical World, a vital and relevant guide to what has often been dismissed as a dead discipline, specifically designed to appeal to comprehensive school pupils.
-Just like the compilers of the OED, the staff of the NUECW welcome submissions from the general public […]
+Just like the compilers of the OED, the staff of the NUECW welcome submissions from the general […]

 Hot Wheels In Hot Pants

 Sorry it’s been quiet.
 I’ve been working my way through hundreds of photo scans.
 Once I’ve finished I’ll be back in action here and on the Wedding Photography Blog.
-In the meantime I couldn’t help but notice something familiar about one of the snaps I took on the river in Cambridge at Hot Wheels Helena’s 30th […]
+In the meantime I couldn’t help but notice something familiar about one of the snaps I took on the river in Cambridge at Hot Wheels Helena‘s […]

 Fear The Gobblers!